youssefGirgeis/Seven-Sages-Brewing-Company/README.md

 # Seven-Sages-Brewing-Company
-Prepare and Model Data in Power bi - This project is part of Udacity Nanodegree (Data Analysis Visualization in Power bi)
+Prepare and Model Data in Power bi - This project is part of Udacity Nanodegree (<a href="https://www.udacity.com/course/data-analysis-and-visualization-with-power-BI-nanodegree--nd331" target="_blank">Data Analysis Visualization in Power bi</a>)

 ## Data Source